 Tips on Caring and Maintaining This Pillow

-Now that you've learned what's needed to know about buckwheat pillows, how can you care for them?
+Now that you've learned what's needed to know about Japanese buckwheat pillow, how can you care for them?
 Here are some excellent tips on how to properly clean and maintain your pillows:

 Take note that whole buckwheat pillows aren't dryer or machine-friendly.
 When you soak buckwheat hills in water, you'll ruin its quality.
 Follow these steps to clean your pillow:

 For those who want a chemical-free and natural filling to sleep on, then I recommend that you get Japanese buckwheat pillow.
 With its quality stuffing that conforms well to the shape of your head neck, you're assured that these types of products fully support your upper body to prevent body pain from happening as you sleep.

 Of all the different types of pillows I tried and tested, I believe that the best one goes to the Hullo Pillow.
 Now only is it a personal fave because of its excellent and quality material (which is organic!), but because it's got everything I need in a pillow.

 It provides fantastic support and adapts to my head just right.
 It also conforms quickly and gets its shape back whenever I get up or shift positions.
 Plus, it has the cooling and breathable cover that prevents night sweats, making it all worth the price!